 - Techniques to optimise brain function

-- Using knowledge of how brains make decisions to get the competitive edge
+- Using knowledge of how brains make decisions to get a competitive edge

-- Other topics tailored to client needs based on latest neuroscience findings
+- Other topics tailored to client needs based on the latest neuroscience findings